zebedeeio/nodejs-sdk/README.md

 ----
 ## Creating Charge

-Creates a new Charge with an Lightning Invoice attached to it.
+Creates a new Charge with a Lightning Invoice attached to it.

 ```js
 // Import the `createCharge` method